sebastiansukstorf/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 Leistungen:
-- strategische Projekte
+- Stakeholder & Organisation
-- Teamentwicklung
+- Projekte & Teams
-- Business Coaching
+- Kommunikation & Führung

 # Education to show in About widget
-education:
+Zertifikate:
-  courses:
+  Kurse:
   - course: PhD in Artificial Intelligence
     institution: Stanford University
     year: 2012